hexawyz/Exo/ReadMe.md

 * Gigabyte
 	* Z490 VISION D and other similar motherboards:
 		* IT5702 RGB controller: RGB lighting
-		* SMBus driver for providing access to RGB RAM and other devices.
+		* SMBus driver for providing access to RGB RAM and other devices. (⚠️ Only available when run in Administrator mode or as a service)
 * LG
 	* 27GP950 Monitor (USB): Standard Monitor control, RGB lighting.
 	* 27GP950 Monitor (DP/HDMI): Standard Monitor control (if connected through supported GPU)